ruslander/NanoCluster/readme.md

 ## NanoCluster

-**NanoCluster** is a non intrusive leader-election implementation for .NET.
+**NanoCluster** is a non intrusive leader-election library for .NET.

 Use it when :